Nomad-Media/samples-python/movies/movie_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Adds content to a content group.](ref:addcontenttocontentgroup)
+> For more information about the API call used go to [Adds content to a Content Group](ref:add-content-to-content-group)

 ## Remove Movie from Movie Group